Utilize this fundamental maintenance method to keep your water heater working efficiently and dependably.

 Here is what you must do:

-Examine the sacrificial anode rod every 3 years by loosening and eliminating the hex head screw.
+Analyze the sacrificial anode rod every 3 years by loosening and eliminating the hex head screw.

-Replace the rod if any of the list below conditions exist:
+Change the rod if any of the list below conditions exist:

-(A 13-inch zinc-aluminum anode rod costs roughly $16).
+(A 13-inch zinc-aluminum anode rod costs approximately $16).

 - More than 6 inches of core steel wire is visible.